-Toyota Corolla review - MPG, CO2 and running costs
+Toyota Corolla - MPG, CO2 and running costs

 Emissions – and therefore initial road tax and company car tax rates – are low.
-The 1.8-litre hybrid hatchback is the cleanest option with 101g/km of CO2, depending on the exact specification, meaning the Benefit-in-Kind rate for company car users comes in at 25%.
+The 2.0-litre hybrid hatchback is the cleanest option emitting 98-103g/km of CO2, depending on the exact specification, meaning the Benefit-in-Kind rate for company car users is 24 or 25 per cent.

-The 2.0-litre model also produces a respectable figure of 111g/km of CO2, and so falls into the 25 or 26 per cent BiK tax band, again depending on the exact spec you go for.
+The 1.8-litre model also produces a respectable figure of 100-106g/km of CO2, so falls into the 25 or 26 per cent BiK tax band, again depending on the exact spec you go for.

 The Toyota Corolla should be relatively cheap to insure when compared to its family car rivals.
 All body styles sit in groups 17 to 22.
 For context, insurance ratings for the petrol and diesel-powered Vauxhall Astra and Volkswagen Golf are very similar, however the hybrid-only Honda Civic lands in group 28.

-Our experts predict that the Toyota Corolla hatchback will retain around 47 to 51% of its value after 3 years and 36,000 miles come trade-in time.
-The saloon should hold onto 49 per cent of its original value, while the Volkswagen Golf is a touch better – keeping around 51 per cent of its showroom cost after the same three-year period.
+Our experts predict that the Toyota Corolla hatchback will retain around 57 per cent of its value after three years and 36,000 miles come trade-in time.
+In comparison, the Ford Focus should hold onto 49 per cent of its original value, while the Volkswagen Golf is a touch better – keeping around 51 per cent of its showroom cost after the same three-year period.

 In this review

-- 3MPG, CO2 and Running Costs - currently readingThe Corolla’s self-charging hybrid tech means better fuel economy and emissions than many rivals thanks to its clever hybrid tech
+- 3MPG, CO2 and Running Costs - currently readingThe Corolla’s self-charging hybrid tech means better fuel economy and emissions than its exclusively petrol-powered rivals

 - 4Interior, design and technologyThe Corolla looks the part and is well made, plus the new infotainment is a definite improvement over the old set-up